LEAD Local

 Elevate Your leadership Skills

-Strengthen your leadership toolkit with this three-part series designed for San Mateo County professionals and community members.
-Taken on their own or as a series, these high-impact, half-day workshops offer practical skills to help you lead through change, think strategically, show up with presence, and communicate clearly.
+Strengthen your leadership toolkit with workshops designed for San Mateo County professionals and community members who want to elevate their leadership skills.
+Taken on their own or combined as a personal learning journey, these high-impact, half-day workshops offer practical skills to help you lead through change, think strategically, show up with presence, and communicate with impact.

-Each in-person workshop includes follow-up virtual sessions to deepen your learning and share with peers.
+Several of these in-person workshop also include follow-up virtual "application" sessions to deepen your learning and share with peers.
+Check the registration page for more information.

 ELEVATE Workshops